tsatria03/CookyCraze/docks/readme.txt

 Welcome to Cooky Craze!
-In this game, you bake and sell cookies to earn coins, climb the ranks, and build the ultimate automated bakery.
+In this game, you bake and sell cookies to earn money, climb the ranks, and build the ultimate automated bakery.

-Start out clicking manually, then invest your coins into upgrades and unlock minigames like blackjack, the cooky flipper, and the slot machine.
+Start out clicking manually, then invest your money into upgrades and unlock minigames like blackjack, the cooky flipper, the slot machine, and the cooky lottery.
 Automate your production until cookies are practically baking themselves.
 Every rank you reach brings a reward, and milestones along the way unlock powerful new features.